bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

   (maybe you can tell from the charts?), and I like it!
 I played around with it a bit before, and decided that I should keep using it to get more familiar with it.
-It's a nice time saver to not have to manage all the logged data and analyze it.
-Especially with Github CoPilot helping smooth the API usage, I was able to do most of what I wanted pretty easily.
+It's a nice time saver to not have to manage all the logged data and code up the right visualizations.
+Especially with Github CoPilot helping smooth the coding part, I was able to do most of what I wanted pretty easily.
   For organizations, there are obvious lock-in problems.
 From an enterprise point of view, it's also pretty expensive (so I hear) but I guess at that scale you can afford it.

 Conclusion
 ==========

 That's it!
 Possibly my shortest post yet, and kind of fun to just randomly play around without doing anything too grand.
-I haven't given up on math heavy stuff though, just wanted to prove to myself that I could write a short post and ease myself back into it.
+I haven't given up on ML or math heavy stuff though, just wanted to prove to myself that I could write a short post and ease myself back into it.
 See you next time!